AlttiRi/twitter-click-and-save/README.md

 Finally, it hides "Trends" and "Topic to follow" by default.
 I find them useless, but you can do not agree with me, so it's not a big problem to disable this option.
 Just comment three related lines in the code in `Features to execute` section.

 UPD.
-Hiding of the Sign Up bottom bar also hides "Messages" block.
+Hiding of the Sign-Up bottom bar also hides "Messages" block.
 In additional, the hiding the bottom bar can disable autoplaying videos that can be useful.
 You need to set `doNotPlayVideosAutomatically` to `true` for that.

 ![Messages](https://user-images.githubusercontent.com/16310547/133233108-807bdca2-7fb0-4324-b98c-bbadbd008d55.png)